Is Rental Arbitrage Legal? (5 Legal Risks PLUS How to Manage Them)

 Yes, rental arbitrage is still profitable, but less so in 2023 compared to 2021 and 2022, as the demand for vacation rentals dropped to 10.4% from 22.6% in 2021 and 18.1% in 2022, according to this year’s STR mid-year outlook report by AirDNA.
 However, this rate is better than the anticipated 5.5% projection at the end of 2022.
 While this business model won’t make you a millionaire (unless you lease hundreds of properties, which is difficult with ongoing STR crackdowns across the US), you can make $1,000 to $5,000+ in rent per property doing rental arbitrage.

-What Is a Better Investment Than Rental Arbitrage?
+Conclusion: Why Local Lead Gen Is Better Investment Than Rental Arbitrage?

 Local lead generation is a better investment than rental arbitrage.
 While rental arbitrage is a good way to enter the real estate market without owning property, it’s susceptible to regulatory changes and unpredictable market conditions that lead to unstable income.
 You’re also required to spend at least $5,000 in startup costs to secure just one property.
 Your potential revenue ranges from $1,000 to $5,000+ per month per property, but it’s not consistent, and you probably won’t break even for the first few months.